Panable/COS30008/potential_questions.md

 13. What is the best-case, worst-case and average case lookup in a binary tree?

 14. What are reference data members and how do we initialize them?

+15. What is RAII and how is it leveraged in C++?